taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Build a Large Language Model (From Scratch) (2024) by Sebastian Raschka
 - The Hundred-Page Language Models Book: hands-on with PyTorch (2025) by Andriy Burkov

-Retrieval-augmented generation (RAG)

-- RAG-Driven Generative AI: Build custom retrieval augmented generation pipelines with LlamaIndex, Deep Lake, and Pinecone (2024) by Denis Rothman
-- Unlocking Data with Generative AI and RAG: Enhance generative AI systems by integrating internal data with large language models using RAG (2024) by Keith Bourne

 LLM Resources

 - [Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM)